amiruldevkun/Dating-Prediction/README.md

 and making it hard to identify the mistake.

 # IMPORTANT

-This program is currently __UNDER DEVELOPMENT__ so expect unfinished-ness and bugs.
-The feature that is in development is the personality feature, the age will be in development straight after im done with the personality feature.
-Currently messing around with sqlite3 and making a database for a list of users using and their crushes.
-They can also see the percentage (if i finish it...) with the crush that they inputted.
-That would be cool.
+This program is ***UNDER DEVELOPMENT*** so there will be bugs.
+This is not to be used seriously also and is not a relationship gauge to see if your partner is your soulmate.

 ## GOALS (sorted by importance)

-- Add tests
+- Add tests (on the way)

-- Add percentages
+- Add percentages (Done)

-- Implement a GUI
+- Implement a GUI (On the way)

 - Add a database for recently made predictions